status-im/specs/docs/stable/1-client.md

 ### Secure Transport

-In order to provide confidentiality, integrity, authentication and forward secrecy of messages a secure transport is implemented on top of Whisper and Waku.
+In order to provide confidentiality, integrity, authentication and forward secrecy of messages the node implements a secure transport on top of Whisper and Waku.
 This is used in 1:1 chats and group chats, but not for public chats.
 See [5/SECURE-TRANSPORT](https://specs.status.im/spec/5) for more.

 ### Data Sync